- What is Kratom, and What are Its Uses?

 Treatment for Kratom Addiction

-Because kratom is legal in many states and has a misconceived notion of being a natural, safe pain-killer alternative, many people addicted to kratom may put off seeking treatment for their addiction.
-Unfortunately, in this case, it may take the addiction spiraling downward into stronger, illegal opioid usage before realizing there is a real problem at hand.
+Because kratom is legal in many states and has a misconceived notion of being a natural, safe painkiller alternative, many people addicted to kratom may put off seeking treatment for their addiction.
+Unfortunately, in this case, it may cause the addiction to develop into illegal opioid usage before realizing the problem at hand.

 If you or a loved one is struggling with an addiction to kratom, the time to get help is now.
-By seeking treatment, you can be set on the drug-free path that you deserve.
+By seeking treatment, you can be set on the drug-free path you deserve.

 Infinite Recovery has strict sourcing guidelines and relies on peer-reviewed studies, academic research institutions, and medical associations for our references.
 We avoid using tertiary references as our sources.
 You can learn more about how we source our references by reading our editorial guidelines and medical review policy.